irace/irace.github.com/_posts/2016-01-18-profiling-your-swift-compilation-times.md

 date: 2016-01-18
 ---

+**UPDATE**: It’s possible to do this entirely from the command line, without modifying your Xcode project at all.
+Simply run the following (thanks to [Mike Skiba](https://twitter.com/atelierclkwrk) for pointing this out to me):

+{% highlight bash %}
+xcodebuild -workspace App.workspace -scheme App clean build OTHER_SWIFT_FLAGS="-Xfrontend -debug-time-function-bodies" | grep [1-9].[0-9]ms | sort -nr > culprits.txt
+{% endhighlight %}

+---

 I had a problem.
 The new iOS application that I’m working on – written 100% in Swift – was noticeably taking *much* longer to compile than should, given its size (~200 files).
 More concerning, it was suddenly a *lot* slower than only a couple of weeks prior.
 I needed to get to the root of the problem as soon as possible, before it got any worse.

 The first step was to add `-Xfrontend -debug-time-function-bodies` to my Swift compiler flags: